thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 When embedding, you must enable CORS between your client application domain and the ThoughtSpot domain.
 This protects your data, so that another actor cannot use the same URL to embed the visualization in its own Web pages.

+## Decide if you need to change the feedback email

+ThoughtSpot has an automated feature that collects feedback from users and sends it to ThoughtSpot Support.
+Depending on what and how you embed, user actions with your embedded application can trigger feedback.
+You can continue to forward feedback in this manner or direct the feedback to another email.
+To learn how to change the feedback email, see [Manage the feedback contact]({{
+site.baseurl }}/admin/setup/work-with-ts-support.html#manage-the-feedback-contact).

+## Remove the ThoughtSpot branded footer

+The ThoughtSpot footer appears by default in the ThoughtSpot application.
+It also appears with an embed application that encompasses an individual pinboard or a full application.
+In embed applications that are have a single visualization, you can ask your ThoughtSpot support engineer to disable the footer.